 And watched the ripples dying a painful death upon the stagnant water

-Is only for lost causes, disappointed truth seekers and the battle weary who fought the world,
+It is only for lost causes, disappointed truth seekers and the battle-weary who fought the world,

 Who spend their days taking obscure roads